+Heisenberg's uncertainty principle, Representation of a Particle by a Wave Packet, Wave Packets in Three Dimensions, Heisenberg's Uncertainty Principle, Energy-Time Uncertainty Relation, General Statement of the Uncertainty Principle, The Ground State Energy and the Radius of the Hydrogen Atom, Nonexistence of Electrons Inside the Nucleus solution of classical wave equation by separation of variables method

-Quantum Theory: Introduction and Principles: Black body radiations, Planck's radiation law, photoelectric effect, Compton Effect, De- Broglie hypothesis, the Heisenberg's uncertainty principle, Rydberg relation for explaining atomic spectrum of hydrogen.
-Bohr's Theory and its limitation solution of classical wave equation by separation of variables method, operators and observations, normal and orthogonal functions, Hermitian and unitary operators, introduction to differentiation and integration, Eigen value equation.
+Operators and observations, normal and orthogonal functions, Hermitian and unitary operators, introduction to differentiation and integration, Eigen value equation.
 Hamiltonian operator, interpretation of wave function, postulates of quantum mechanics.